October is AAC Awareness Month!

-Help to spread awareness and show how you are supporting AAC awareness by sharing your events and activities using #AACaware24.
+You can help to spread awareness and show how you are supporting AAC awareness by sharing your events and activities using #AACaware25.

 Get some inspiration by finding out about some amazing AAC role models below.
 We have also complied some useful resources to help support AAC awareness.

-Abdi Omar is a motivational speaker who wants to change the world’s perception of disability.
+Abdi Omar is CENMAC’s AAC Consultant.
 Abdi has cerebral palsy and uses power based AAC to support his communication.

-Abdi is an amazing role model for many people including some of the students at Charlton Park Academy who are learning to use AAC to communicate.
+Abdi is an amazing role model and mentor for many children and young people who are learning to use power based devices to support their communication.

 > Watch Abdi’s video and download the posters